TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/forms_advanced.md

 ### Many-to-many relationships

-If you've got a `has_many :through` relationship, you'll likely need to go one additional step further by specifying that each side of your relationship is the inverse of the other.
-It's detailed in [this blog post from ThoughtBot](http://robots.thoughtbot.com/accepts-nested-attributes-for-with-has-many-through).
+If you’ve got a `has_many :through` relationship, you’ll likely need to go one additional step further by [specifying that each side of your relationship is the inverse of the other](http://robots.thoughtbot.com/accepts-nested-attributes-for-with-has-many-through).

 ### Designing your own forms